abigailajohn/VVMA/README.md

 ```bash
 npm start
 ```

+### Contributing 🤝
+We welcome contributions to improve Very Vulnerable Management API (VVMA)!
+Whether you want to suggest new features, fix issues, or enhance documentation, your help is appreciated.

 ### Disclaimer ⚠️
 This API is intentionally vulnerable and is meant solely for educational and testing purposes.
 Do not deploy this code in a production environment.
 The vulnerabilities demonstrated here are examples of what to avoid in secure coding practices.